 What Will You Choose?

 So, what will your first new habit be?
-If you’re still considering the possibilities, why not sign up for our free, online class, Your Budget Routine, for a 20-minute how-to and pep talk?
+If you’re still considering the possibilities, why not sign up for a free, online workshop for a how-to and pep talk?
 Bring your questions, our teachers are happy to help.